2021 calls for a fresh start for obvious reasons and your social media should not be exempt from that.

-The highly-anticipated moment of Pantone announcing their colour of the year for 2021 came with a surprise: this year it’s a combination of two.
+The highly-anticipated moment of Pantone announcing their color of the year for 2021 came with a surprise: this year it’s a combination of two.

 The PANTONE 13-0647 Illuminating and PANTONE 17-5104 Ultimate Gray create an uplifting yet fresh and clean combination to use in your social media visuals.

-Chosen as colours that complement each other to symbolize the hard times of last year, yellow and grey are long known to be a great pair and these two shades work together perfectly.
+Chosen as colors that complement each other to symbolize the hard times of last year, yellow and grey are long known to be a great pair and these two shades work together perfectly.

 Aegean Teal is a mid-tone blue-green shade that brings harmony and elegance whilst symbolising hope and trust.